tokenring-ai/image/README.md

 # @tokenring-ai/image

-AI-powered image generation and editing backed by the shared media library, with EXIF metadata support and local image search capabilities.
+AI-powered image generation and editing backed by the shared media library, with EXIF metadata support.

 ## Overview

-This package provides AI-powered image generation capabilities for the Token Ring ecosystem.
-It integrates with the agent system to generate images based on prompts and stores generated media through `@tokenring-ai/media-library`.
+This package provides AI-powered image generation and editing capabilities for the Token Ring ecosystem.
+It integrates with the agent system to generate and adjust images, storing all media through `@tokenring-ai/media-library`.

 ## Key Features

-- **AI Image Generation**: Generate images using configurable AI models (DALL-E 3, etc.)
+- **AI Image Generation**: Generate images using configurable AI models through the model registry
+- **Image Adjustment**: Convert formats, scale, and adjust brightness of existing images using Bun.Image
 - **EXIF Metadata**: Add keywords and descriptions to image metadata using exiftool-vendored
-- **Local Image Search**: Search through generated images by keyword similarity
-- **Automatic Indexing**: Uses the media library index for generated images with metadata (dimensions, keywords, MIME type)
-- **Shared Media Storage**: Uses `@tokenring-ai/media-library` for output directories and static serving
+- **Shared Media Library**: All images are stored and managed through `@tokenring-ai/media-library`
-- **Aspect Ratio Support**: Generate images in square (1024x1024), tall (1024x1536), or wide (1536x1024) formats
+- **Quality and Shape Control**: Generate images with configurable quality levels and aspect ratios
 - **Model Flexibility**: Support for multiple AI image generation models through the model registry
-- **Keyword-Based Similarity Search**: Implements custom similarity algorithm matching keywords from image metadata
+- **Interactive Model Selection**: Tree-based selector for choosing models grouped by provider
-- **RPC Endpoints**: HTTP API for image generation and retrieval
+- **RPC Endpoint**: HTTP API for image generation
-- **Web Host Integration**: Static file serving is provided by `@tokenring-ai/media-library`
-- **Image Adjustment**: Convert formats, scale, and adjust brightness of existing images

 ## Installation